 Guy Boulden is Division Manager for the Utah office.
-He has been employed with Restruction Corporation since 2000 and been actively involved in the construction industry since 1990.
-Guy has filled other key assignments while in ranks of Restruction Corp such as; Field Operations Manager and Superintendent.
+He has been employed with Restruction since 2000 and been actively involved in the construction industry since 1990.
+Guy has filled other key assignments while in ranks of Restruction such as; Field Operations Manager and Superintendent.
 Based in Salt Lake City, Utah, Guy has managed and completed many projects from bid preparation through final close out.

-Major Restruction Corporation Project Experience
+Major Restruction Project Experience

 LDS Church Office Building Parking Garage, Utah:

 This parking garage repair consisted of partial depth concrete repair, overhead delamination removal, sacrificial anode installation and shotcrete placement.
 The helix and other ramps were coated with an epoxy membrane to protect the reinforcing steel and provide skid resistance during freezing temperatures.
 Work was completed while maintaining traffic flow and parking access.

 Jordan Valley Water Treatment Plant Seismic Upgrade, Utah:

 This project comprised of strengthening a double tee roof deck system using carbon fiber reinforced polymer (CFRP).
 30,000 square feet of CFRP was placed to strengthen the double tee panel joints, roofing membrane and unbounded grout slab needed to be removed followed by grinding and shot blast for surface preparation.
 Several layers of CFRP were installed to meet the strength requirements.

 Intermountain Power Service Corporation Fan Stack Repair, Utah:

 This project was completed over a 30 calendar day major plant shutdown.
 Twelve cooling tower fan stack assemblies were prepared, including concrete repair and coated with a 20-mil thick epoxy coating to stop vapor drive and suppress corrosion activity in the reinforcing steel.
 The project was completed on time and within budget.